craftworkgames/MonoGame.Extended/Docs/MonoGame.Extended/Object-Pooling.md

 # Object Pooling

 Object pooling is an optimization pattern.
 It's used to improve performance, in certain cases, by re-using objects instead of allocating memory for them on demand.
-In C/C++, one the things object pooling has to offer is a solution to avoid http://stackoverflow.com/questions/3770457/what-is-memory-fragmentation[memory fragmentation].
-In C#, we don't have to worry about memory fragmentation thanks to https://msdn.microsoft.com/en-us/library/ee787088[garbage collection].
-However, garbage collection can be still be too expensive for certain parts of real-time applications, especially on mobile devices with slower CPUs and simpler garbage collectors. http://gameprogrammingpatterns.com/object-pool.html[More details on object pooling here].
+In C/C++, one the things object pooling has to offer is a solution to avoid [memory fragmentation](http://stackoverflow.com/questions/3770457/what-is-memory-fragmentation).
+In C#, we don't have to worry about memory fragmentation thanks to [garbage collection](https://msdn.microsoft.com/en-us/library/ee787088).
+However, garbage collection can be still be too expensive for certain parts of real-time applications, especially on mobile devices with slower CPUs and simpler garbage collectors.
+[More details on object pooling here](http://gameprogrammingpatterns.com/object-pool.html).

 # IMPORTANT
 Always profile the game for performance problems!